stokeydev/pa1/README.md

 ![screenshot ethos and images](./assets/images/whattodo3.PNG)
 </details>
-A table of content/jump to section dominates the first section - users can click the Explore button to take them to a particular section.
+A table of content/jump to section dominates the first section - users can click the 'Explore' button to take them to a particular section.
 Below, small portions of text with clear headings are accompanied by images that reflect the topic, apart from the stroll section, which has an interactive map from Google.
 In tablet/mobile view, these sections are displayed in a column.

 <br>